 If the outstanding balance is greater than $5,999 – the taxpayer will be taken to district court in order to receive a judgment.
 Prior to serving the taxpayer with district court, one more letter will be sent by the Treasurer extending them two weeks to pay the outstanding balance before pursuing district court.
 After two weeks, if no payment has been received and no contact has been made by the taxpayer to set up payment terms, then the necessary papers will be filed for district court.
 If a judgment is received in favor of the Town and the taxpayer does not make payment, then a Writ of Execution will be filed and the Town will freeze the assets of the taxpayer until payment is received in full.

 If the outstanding balance is between $500 and $5,999 – the taxpayer will be taken to small claims court in order to receive a judgment.
 Prior to serving the taxpayer with small claims court, one more letter will be sent by the Treasurer extending them two weeks to pay the outstanding balance before pursuing small claims court.
 After two weeks, if no payment has been received and no contact has been made by the taxpayer to set up payment terms, then the necessary papers will be filed for small claims court.
-If a judgment is received in favor of the Town, and the taxpayer does not make payment, then a lien will be filed in the taxpayers name, with the Registry of Deeds on all property owned by the taxpayer.
+If a judgment is received in favor of the Town, and the taxpayer does not make payment, then a lien will be filed in the taxpayer’s name, with the Registry of Deeds on all property owned by the taxpayer.
 This lien action will secure the Towns eventual collection of the outstanding personal property taxes.

 If the outstanding balance is between $150 and $500 – the Treasurer will file UCC liens on the personal property.
 Prior to the UCC lien preparation, one more letter will be sent by the Treasurer extending them two weeks to pay the outstanding balance before pursuing the UCC lien filing.
 After two weeks, if no payment has been received and no contact has been made by the taxpayer to set up payment terms, then the necessary papers will be filed to secure a UCC lien on the personal property.
-This lien action will affect the taxpayers future credit rating and will secure the Towns eventual collection of the outstanding personal property taxes.
+This lien action will affect the taxpayers future credit rating and will secure the Town’s eventual collection of the outstanding personal property taxes.

 If the outstanding balance is less than $150 – the Treasurer will mail one last letter requesting payment of the outstanding personal property taxes.

 On an annual basis, after all the above procedures have been completed, a report will be made to the Town Council as to the status of all the outstanding personal property tax accounts.
 All of those accounts which have been outstanding for at least three years and have an amount due of less than $150, or from corporate businesses who have closed and are no longer in business within the Town will be requested by the Treasurer for write off by the Town Council.
-All those businesses, which are not incorporated but rather operating as a sole proprietor doing business as DBA, will be reviewed then the collection efforts outlined above will apply in regards to the owner individually.
+All those businesses, which are not incorporated but rather operating as a sole proprietor doing business as DBA, will be reviewed then the collection efforts outlined above will apply in regard to the owner individually.

 Adopted by the Freeport Town Council 4/15/97.
 Amended by the Freeport Town Council 10/21/03.
 Amended by the Freeport Town Council 12/05/17.